jtenner/libtelnet-ts/README.md

 parameters will be placed in the `event.argc` field.

-NOTE: if an error occured while parsing the ZMP command because it was malformed, the event->argc field will be equal to 0 and the event->argv field will be NULL.
+NOTE: if an error occured while parsing the ZMP command because it was malformed, the `event.argc` field will be equal to 0 and the `event.argv` field will be `null`.
 You should always check for this before attempting to access the parameter array.

 To send ZMP commands to the remote end, use `telnet.sendzmp()`.

-- `int telnet_send_zmp(telnet_t *telnet, size_t argv, const char **argv);`
+- `telnet.zmp(command: string, argv: string[]): void;`

   Sends a ZMP command to the remote end.
-The argc parameter is the number of ZMP parameters (including the command name!) to be sent.
-  The argv parameter is an array of strings containing the parameters.
-The element in argv[0] is the command name itself.
+The command parameter is required, but the argv parameter is optional.
+The argv array contains the parameters.
-  The argv array must have at least as many elements as the value argc.

 ## VII.
 MUD Server Status Protocol (MSSP) support